 As a Facilitator

 The Scrum Master is a facilitator who makes sure the team is following the scrum events by serving and empowering the team in achieving their objectives.
 The person must be ‘neutral’ without taking sides in any conversation or meeting, at the same time, back everyone to do their best in intellectual and in practice.
+To get a deeper understanding, check out the Scrum master class.
 On the lines of facilitation, Lyssa Adkins provides a very apt statement: